Fast Fourier Transform in Rust

 RustFFT is another excellent FFT implementation in pure Rust.
 RustFFT and PhastFT make different trade-offs.

-PhastFT uses 2x less memory than RustFFT, which is important for processing large datasets.
+PhastFT uses up to 5x less memory than RustFFT, which is important for processing large datasets.

 What's with the name?